Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Introduction

-Independently, liquid metal MHD at laboratory scale has developed since the 1960's with the common assumption that the induced magnetic field is small enough for the magnetic induction diffusion to be several orders of magnitude greater than its advection by the flow, \emph{i.e.} that the magnetic Reynolds number $\Rm=UL/\eta$ was vanishingly small (except where a dynamo effect was specifically sought).
-It became common, but potentially misleading to assume that the timescale of magnetic field fluctuations is the flow advection timescale $L/U$, \emph{i.e.} $\partial_t \boldsymbol B\sim \mathbf u\cdot\nabla \boldsymbol B$ \citep{ennayar2021_epm}.
-This assumption effectively merges the low$-\Rm$ approximation with the Quasi-Static MHD (QSMHD) approximation, where magnetic field fluctuations are smeared out by diffusion.
-This led to the general belief that Alfv\'en waves could not exist in the limit $\Rm\rightarrow0$, even though early works in MHD clearly distinguished the two assumptions \citep{jameson_1964, moffatt1967_jfm, roberts_1967}.
+Independently, liquid metal magnetohydrodyanmics (MHD) at laboratory scale has developed since the 1960s with the common assumption that the induced magnetic field is small enough for the magnetic induction diffusion to be several orders of magnitude greater than its advection by the flow, i.e. that the magnetic Reynolds number $\Rm=UL/\eta$ is vanishingly small (except where a dynamo effect was specifically sought).
+It became common, and sometimes justified to assume that the time scale of magnetic field fluctuations is the flow advection time scale $L/U$, i.e. $\partial_t \boldsymbol B\sim \mathbf u \bm\cdot\nabla \boldsymbol B$ (see for instance \cite{knaepen_JFM_2004}).
+This widely used assumption effectively merges the low$-\Rm$ approximation with the quasistatic MHD (QSMHD) approximation, where magnetic field fluctuations are smeared out by diffusion \citep{sarris_NumHeat_B_2006,knaepen_Ann_RFM_2008,favier_JFM_2011,sarkar_EuroJM_2019}.
+Merging these two time scales implies that Alfvén waves cannot exist at low $\Rm$, which is incorrect \citep{ennayar2021_epm} when this assumption is not justified \citep{jameson_1964,roberts_1967}.
 This context and the limited success of liquid metal experiments in producing AW led to the idea that low-$\Rm$ liquid metal experiments could not produce AW of relevance to their natural settings where $\Lu\gg1$ and $\Rm\gg1$.
-Plasmas, by contrast, soon appeared as an alternative to liquid metals due to their naturally high Lundquist numbers, especially when plasma technology for nuclear fusion emerged in the 1950's.
+Plasmas, by contrast, soon appeared as an alternative to liquid metals due to their naturally high Lundquist numbers, especially when plasma technology for nuclear fusion emerged in the 1950s.
 The first indisputable evidence of AW was indeed obtained from a measure of wave velocity in a plasma \citep{allen1959_prl}, followed by further experiments \citep{wilcox1961_pf,jephcott1962_jfm,woods1962_jfm}, and the generation of linear interferences between AW \citep{gekelman1997_jgr}.
-The first nonlinearities in plasmas were however obtained much more recently: the observation of parametric instabilities and nonlinear transfers between AW \citep{carter2006_prl,dorfman2016_prl} achieved an important step towards alfvenic turbulence in the lab \citep{howes2012_prl, howes2013_pp}.
-While the compressibility of plasmas makes it more difficult to isolate AW from other waves, for example magneto-acoustic waves \citep{dorfman2013_prl}, it also makes them relevant to the solar corona and the solar wind.
-Plasmas also pose serious challenges in term of metrology and require much heavier technological environments than liquid metals.
-Liquid metals, by contrast are incompressible, very dense, and bear close similarities with planetary cores but current experiments with them are scarce and mostly target the linear regime.
+The first AW nonlinearities in plasmas were, however, obtained much more recently: the observation of parametric instabilities and nonlinear transfers between AW \citep{carter2006_prl,dorfman2016_prl} achieved an important step towards Alfvénic turbulence in the laboratory \citep{howes2012_prl, howes2013_pp}.
+While the compressibility of plasmas makes it more difficult to isolate AW from other waves, for example magnetoacoustic waves \citep{dorfman2013_prl}, it also makes them relevant to the solar corona and the solar wind.
+Plasmas also pose serious challenges in terms of metrology and require much heavier technological environments than liquid metals.
+Liquid metals, by contrast are incompressible, very dense and bear close similarities with planetary cores, but current experiments with them are scarce and mostly target the linear regime.